While mindlessly procrastinating on Facebook the other day, I found this repulsive image:

 I think it’s safe to assume that not all Black women twerk on trains.
 I know I’m not that bold.
 Not all Black women even know how to twerk (sorry to burst your bubble).

-Quit buying into the nonsense that black women act a certain way and start looking into media that celebrates the successful ventures of Black women today.
+Quit buying into the nonsense that all black women act a certain way and start looking into media that celebrates the successful ventures of Black women today.
 Try Clutch Magazine to begin with.
 They have a whole section called “She’s So Ambitious,” which highlights successes of Black woman entrepreneurs.

 Assumption #3: Black women are no longer fighting for equality